assyrianic/Tagha/tagha_documentation/Compiler Specifications.md

 * for C++, the `this` pointer will be placed in `rsemkath`.
 * Function return values always return in the `ralaf` register (`ralaf` is the accumulator though it's general purpose).
 This includes return values for natives.
 If the return data is larger than 64-bits, then optimize the function to take a hidden pointer obviously.
 * For consistency with natives, all native functions returning a struct scalar must be optimized to pass a hidden pointer instead if the struct scalar is not small enough to fit in a register.
-* In order to accommodate for natives, Tagha requires, if possible, that explicitly `extern`'d functions must emit native-oriented syscall opcodes.
+* In order to accommodate for natives, Tagha requires, if possible, that explicitly `extern`'d functions must be compiled as a native declared function.
 Example:
 ```c
 extern int puts(const char *);